Axway/amplify-central/content/en/docs/connect_manage_environ/stage.md

 The list of stages is displayed with the following information:

-* Stage name - the title of the stage
+* Stage name - the title of the stage.
-* Stage visibility - the number of marketplace where the stage will be visible with restriction / the number of marketplace where the stage will be visible without restriction
+* Stage visibility - the number of Marketplaces where the stage will be visible with restrictions / the number of Marketplaces where the stage will be visible without restrictions.
-* Asset count - number of asset having and endpoint attached to the stage
+* Asset count - the number of assets with an endpoint attached to the stage.
-* Description - the stage description
+* Description - the stage description.

 ### Creating a stage